 Mr. Jones was born and raised in Ogden, Utah.

-Outside of the office he enjoys collecting hot sauces, traveling the world with his wife and kids, and finding mountain biking trails just wide enough to pull his kids’ trailer up.
+Outside of the office he enjoys backcountry skiing, traveling the world with his wife and kids, and finding mountain biking trails just wide enough to pull his kids’ trailer up.

 Mr. Keppner is a partner of the firm and practices in the areas of commercial litigation, including collections, land lord-tenant disputes, and creditor representation.
 He has experience with qui tam cases, copyright infringement, construction, and employment litigation.